Writing anxiety

 Writing anxiety is a term for the tension, worry, nervousness, and a wide variety of other negative feelings that may occur when given a writing task.
 The degree to which a writer experiences these negative feelings may vary depending on the context of the writing.
 Some may feel anxious about writing an essay for school, but writing an email on the same topic doesn't trigger the anxiety.
 Others may feel fine writing a lab report, but writing a letter to loved one triggers the anxiety.
 Writing anxiety is therefore a situational experience that depends on a number of factors, including the writing task itself, the environment, personal and audience expectations, and one's previous experiences with writing.
 While writing anxiety is often used interchangeably with writer's block, writing anxiety refers to the various feelings of apprehension one associates with a writing task, while writer's block is the effect that it has on one's writing process.

+Writing Anxiety in Foreign/Second Language Learners

+Writing anxiety in EFL (English as a Foreign Language) students is a very common factor that effects their writing performance.
+High levels of anxiety can cause EFL students to make simple mistakes in their writing like in grammar or with how they structure there thoughts.
+It can also cause EFL students to become less motivated to finish tasks and feel less confident if they lack the proper skills to write efficiently.
+EFL students who don't meet the required criteria in class can be perceived as "dumb" by their peers and can influence their perception of themselves.
+Some external causes for writing anxiety can come from the pressure to perform well in school, time constraints, or feedback from teachers that can add onto EFL students ability to write coherently.
+EFL students with better writing skills or more experience often have less writing anxiety than those that are new or have less experience.